Updated Summer 2021

 2. Blinds and Shutters

-Green versions include bamboo roll down blinds that are not treated with chemicals like those from Earthshade and Blinds Chalet.
+Green versions of blinds include bamboo roll-down blinds that are not treated with chemicals like those from Earthshade and Blinds Chalet.

 I got a sample from Blinds Chalet and was happy with them (these really need a backing unless you want just minimal privacy).